 Which states require an annual report?

 Think of your state annual report as a yearly roll-call: "Are you still in business?
 Where can we find you?
 Who's running things?"
-All 50 states plus DC expect this check-in from corporations and most LLCs, even when nothing has changed.
-Skip it, and you'll face late fees, lose your good standing, and risk administrative dissolution, which can result in the freezing of contracts and financing overnight.
+Most states require this check-in from corporations and many LLCs, even when nothing has changed.
+However, not all states require periodic reports for every entity type.

 The required information seems straightforward: